Smurf-IV/Excel_PRIME/Excel_PRIME/Package_ReadMe.md

 - But, if your target deployment allows for the use of native performant binaries, then via the use of interfaces these will be pluggable
     - i.e. Using `Zlib.Net` for getting the data streams out of the compressed Excel file faster.
 (Or `SharpZipLib` / `PowerPlayZipper`)
     - A faster / slimmer implementation for xml stream reading (i.e. TurboXml)
+- Allow the implementation of different source files (i.e. XLS**B**)
 ### Q & A's
 - Q: Why?
 - A: As mentioned above, this is to allow a developer to replace with external nugets that might perform better XML speed etc.

 ## Memory 🌐
-- The reason for this is to handle very large XSLX files (i.e. > 500K rows with > 180 columns per sheet, with multiple sheets of this size)
+- The reason for this project, is to handle very large XSLX files (i.e. > 500K rows with > 180 columns per sheet, with multiple sheets of this size)
 - For `ETL` validation scenarios, i.e. make sure that the user modified data that has been transferred has interaction rules applied, before moving onto the `T` and `L` stages
 - Try not to hit / store in the LOH
-- No internal caching of previously loaded sheets / rows.
+- No internal .Net memory of previously loaded sheets / rows.
 ### Q & A's
 - Q: It appears that this uses more memory than other implementations
 - A: Currently yes, but it is being optimised for `Range Extraction`,